open-company/open-company-auth/README.md

 **Make sure you've updated `project.clj` as described above.**

-To start a production Auth server:
+To start a production instance:

 ```console
 lein start!
 ```

-Or to start a development Auth server:
+Or to start a development instance:

 ```console
 lein start